 Fold and Unfold

-The BOB Revolution Flex Duallie and the Thule Urban Glide 2 are some of the easiest to push in the bunch with a score of 9 of 10; both strollers have the high score and prove that it is possible for a wide stroller to be easy to push.
-The 3-wheel design and pneumatic tires make the BOB Revolution Flex Duallie and Thule Urban Glide 2 a breeze to move.
-Alternatively, the average product in our review only scored a 5.
-The UPPAbaby Vista and the Baby Trend Expedition both earned a second place with 8s.
+The BOB Revolution Flex 3.0 Duallie and the Thule Urban Glide 2 Double are some of the easiest to push in the bunch.
+These strollers earned a high score and proved that a wider stroller could be easy to maneuver.
+The 3-wheel design and pneumatic tires make the BOB Revolution Flex Duallie and Thule Urban Glide 2 Double a breeze to push.
+Add on their great suspension systems, and they are as comfortable to be in as they are easy to push.

 Many of the products are difficult to push because they have flexing frames or wide-set wheels.
-Some were hard due to wobbly plastic wheels or dual front wheel designs (4 wheels on two legs).
-These kinds of difficulties make pushing frustrating or impossible over various terrains and transitions.
+Some were tough due to wobbly plastic wheels or dual front wheel designs (4 wheels on two front legs).

 Weight and Folded Size